dipoesan/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/README.md

 ```
 ![image](https://user-images.githubusercontent.com/22638955/131744600-0c3b06b3-ec2e-463b-9773-e1c9cd55d1d8.png)

-We have now isntalled all components of our LAMP stack
+We have now installed all components of our LAMP stack

 To test our setup with a PHP script, it’s best to set up a proper `Apache Virtual Host` to hold our website’s files and folders.
 Virtual host allows us to have multiple websites located on a single machine and users of the websites will not notice.